 Sometimes an agency will offer you the chance to work through an umbrella company.
 An umbrella company is an employment business that acts as an ongoing employer to agency contractors.
 Thus, if you are working through an umbrella company, you are normally treated as an employee of the umbrella company.

 In this situation, the end client pays the agency for your work.
 The agency takes its fee and then passes the balance on to the umbrella company and the umbrella company then pays you under PAYE.

-Having a ‘core’ employment with an umbrella company means that the various end user client sites turn into temporary workplaces under special tax rules and means the expenses of travel to those workplaces from home (amongst others) are allowable against tax.
+Having a ‘core’ employment with an umbrella company means that the various end user client sites turn into ‘temporary workplaces’ under special tax rules and means the expenses of travel to those workplaces from home (amongst others) might, in limited circumstances, be allowable against tax.

-HMRC do not like umbrella arrangements because the rules are being used in a way that was never intended.
-In addition, some umbrella companies do thing like claim tax relief on inflated or fictitious expense amounts or in circumstances where the relief would not be due (for example where you do not intend to take multiple assignments or where it is a ‘temporary to permanent’ position).
-Others may give you tax and NIC relief on travel expenses that you pay yourself out of your NMW wage rather than on reimbursed expenses which HMRC say is illegal.
+HMRC do not like umbrella arrangements because the temporary workplace rules are being used in a way that was never intended.
+In addition, some umbrella companies do things like claim tax relief on inflated or fictitious expense amounts or in circumstances where the relief would not be due (for example where you do not intend to take multiple assignments or where it is a ‘temporary to permanent’ position).
+Others may give you tax and NIC relief on travel expenses that you pay yourself out of your minimum wage rather than on reimbursed expenses which HMRC say is illegal.

-Because of this, from April 2016, new rules mean that if you work through an umbrella company, you might not be able to get relief for travel from your home to your temporary workplaces.
+Because of this, since April 2016, there are rules that mean that if you work through an umbrella company, you are unlikely to eligible for relief for travel from your home to your temporary workplaces.

 The rules say that relief for home to work travel and subsistence expenses is restricted where a worker:

 - personally provides services to another person